-Total notes payable to the Bank at December 31, 2023, was \$2,155,900 as compared to \$1,072,805 at December 31, 2022 and \$1,001,022 at December 31, 2021.
-The increase of 100.96 percent compared to December 31, 2022 was attributed to the Merger, as well as an increase in loan volume.
-The average volume of outstanding notes payable to the Bank was \$2,037,021 and \$1,021,833 for the years ended December 31, 2023 and 2022, respectively.
-The increase was primarily attributed to the Merger.
-Refer to Note 6, Notes Payable to AgFirst Farm Credit Bank, of the Notes to the Consolidated Financial Statements, for weighted average interest rates and maturities, and additional information concerning the Association's notes payable.
+Total notes payable to the Bank at December 31, 2024, was \$2,351,268 as compared to \$2,155,900 at December 31, 2023 and \$1,072,805 at December 31, 2022.
+The increase of \$195,368 or 9.06 percent compared to December 31, 2023 was primarily attributable to growth in the loan portfolio.
+The increase of \$1,083,095 or 100.96 percent compared to December 31, 2022 was primarily attributable to the Merger and an increase in loan volume.
+The average volume of outstanding notes payable to the Bank was \$2,219,593, \$2,037,021, and \$1,021,833 for the years ended December 31, 2024, 2023, and 2022 respectively.
+Refer to Note 6, Debt, Notes Payable to AgFirst Farm Credit Bank, of the Notes to the Consolidated Financial Statements, for weighted average interest rates and maturities, and additional information concerning the Association's notes payable.

 Liquidity management is the process whereby funds are made available to meet all financial commitments including the extension of credit, payment of operating expenses and payment of debt obligations.
 The Association receives access to funds through its borrowing relationship with the Bank and from income generated by operations.
 The liquidity policy of the Association is to manage cash balances to maximize debt reduction and to increase loan volume.
-As borrower payments are received, they are applied to the Association's notes payable to the Bank.
+As borrower payments are received, they are applied to the Association's note payable to the Bank.
 Sufficient liquid funds have been available to meet all financial obligations.
 There are no known trends likely to result in a liquidity deficiency for the Association.

-The Association had no lines of credit outstanding from third party financial institutions as of December 31, 2023.
+The Association had no lines of credit from third party financial institutions as of December 31, 2024.